oils-for-unix/oils/doc/error-handling.md

 First, it offers more flexibility:

-- The handler usually inspects `_status`, but it may also inspect `_pipeline_status` or `_process_sub_status`.
+- The handler usually inspects `_error.code`, but it may also inspect `_pipeline_status` or `_process_sub_status`.
 - The handler may use `case` instead of `if`, e.g. to distinguish true / false / error.